What is onchocerciasis?

 Adult worms can live for 10 to 15 years and may produce millions of microfilariae during that time.
 Microfilariae are baby or larval worms.
 Symptoms appear when microfilariae die, so symptoms can continue to worsen the longer you are infected.
 The most extreme, longest-lasting cases result in blindness.

-There are several tests used to diagnose onchocerciasis.
-Usually, the first step is for a clinician to feel the skin to try to identify nodules.
+feel the skin to try to identify nodules.
 Your doctor will do a skin biopsy, known as a skin snip.
 During this procedure, they’ll remove a 2- to 5-milligram sample of the skin.
 The biopsy is then placed in a saline solution, which causes the larvae to emerge.
 Multiple snips, usually six, are taken from different parts of the body.

 An alternative test is called the Mazzotti test.
 This test is a skin patch test using the drug diethylcarbamazine (DEC).
 DEC causes the microfilariae to die rapidly, which can lead to severe symptoms.
 There are two ways that clinicians may use DEC to test for onchocerciasis.
 One way is by giving you an oral dose of the medication.
 If you’re infected, this should cause severe itching within two hours.
 The other method involves putting DEC on a skin patch.
 That will cause localized itching and a rash in people with river blindness.

 A more rarely used test is the nodulectomy.
 This test involves surgically removing a nodule and then examining it for worms.
 An enzyme-linked immunosorbent assay (ELISA) test can also be performed, but it requires expensive equipment.